-I get this question quite a bit.
+We get this question quite a bit.
 Do I need an attorney on this credit card case, or can I handle it myself?
-I am not trying to drum up new business for myself here, but I have to say that it is essential that you have an attorney to defend your interests on a collection agency case.
+We are not trying to force someone to hire us, but we have to say that it is essential that you have an attorney to defend your interests on a collection agency case.
 You face the possibility of turning a very winnable case into a loser.
 That makes absolutely no sense.
 You also should hire an attorney because you want to win and hiring a knowledgeable experienced lawyer is the key to prevailing in any lawsuit.

-Every once in a while, I do encounter an individual who can handle a case on their own.
-The prime candidate would be someone who is facing a very small lawsuit at the District Justice level.
-It’s usually someone who have been through the lawsuit process several times and who has picked up bits and pieces here and there.
-Even with a few cases under your belt, I still do not believe that it is a good idea to represent yourself in a lawsuit.
+Every once in a while, we do encounter an individual who can potentially handle a case on their own.
+The prime candidate would be someone who is facing a very small lawsuit at the District Justice level, certainly under $1000.
+It’s usually someone who has been through the lawsuit process several times and who has picked up bits and pieces here and there.
+Even with a few cases under your belt, we still do not believe that it is a good idea to represent yourself in a lawsuit.
 We follow the famous saying that “only a fool represents himself” and I believe it to be true.

-My biggest concern when an individual represents themselves is that they have no idea what the process is, they have no idea which defenses they need to present, and they have no idea when or how to present them.
+Our biggest concerns when an individual represents themselves is that they have no idea what the process is, they have no idea which defenses they need to present, and they have no idea when or how to present them.

 There is an order to how you handle a lawsuit.
 There are certain defenses that need to be presented at certain times.
 Sometimes these defenses are presented in writing, and other times orally.
 If you fail to present the proper defense at the proper time, you can waive (lose) the right to present that defense.
 If you waive a particular defense, you do not get it back, ever.
 The other large issue is that you probably should not be in the courtroom, period.
 You are a liability.
 The opposing attorney can cross examine you and use your testimony against you.
 Think about that.
 The smart fellow on the other side is using you to prove his case against you.
 Sweet.